 - Preheat oven to 375 degrees and grease and flour a madeleine pan.

-- In a separate bowl, beat sugar and egg on medium high-speed until pale and thick, about 3 minutes.
-Add the vanilla extract.
+- Wet Ingredients: In a separate bowl, beat sugar, egg and vanilla extract on medium high-speed until pale and thick, about 3 minutes.

-- Gradually add the flour, and using a spatula, gently fold flour into the batter.
+- Dry Ingredients + Wet Ingredients: Sift the flour onto the wet ingredients, and using a spatula, gently fold flour into the batter.

-- Refrigerate for 3 hours, can also be left overnight in the fridge.
-This will give the classic “hump” top.
+- Chill: Refrigerate for at least 30 minutes to 1 hour, this can also be left overnight in the fridge.
+The chilling process will give the classic “hump” top.
 I have also tried baking it right away, it taste as good as when you chill it before baking, but it will not rise as much.
+The batter can be kept refrigerated for 3 days.
+No need to bring to room temperature when ready to bake.
+Scoop into the pan and bake as per instruction.

 - Fill the shells of the madeleine pan with the batter, about 1 1/2 tbsp per shell.

 - Bake until centers are puffed and edges are golden brown, 10-12 minutes.
-Let cool for a few minutes in the pan, then pop out onto a wire rack to cool completely.
+Let cool for a few minutes in the pan, then invert and tap the pan to release the cookies.
+If it doesn’t release immediately, manually lift each cookie using a spatula.

 Madeleine are best the day they are made, but may be stored for up to 2 days in an airtight container at room temperature.